Phentermine and Constipation

 Going a day or two without a bowel movement might have you reaching for the laxatives, but consider a natural phentermine constipation remedy before you run to the drug store.
 Many behaviors that naturally help relieve phentermine constipation boost weight loss as well.

-The easiest phentermine constipation remedy is to increase fluid intake.
+The most straightforward phentermine constipation remedy is to increase fluid intake.

 broccoli, which contains fiber to relieve phentermine constipation